aristanetworks/avd/docs/warn-eos-cli-config-keys-usage-in-eos-designs.md

 ### AVD 6.0 and Later

-Starting with AVD 6.0, the `eos_designs` role emits warnings identifying the native `eos_cli_config_gen` keys being used at the top level of input data.
-The nominal behavior of `eos_designs` is to ignore `eos_cli_config_gen` native keys found at the top level of input data.
+Starting with AVD 6.0, the `eos_designs` role emits warnings identifying the native EOS Config input keys being used at the top level of AVD Design input data.
+The behavior of `eos_designs` is to ignore these keys.

 The solutions to address such warning should be in order of priority: